liscioapps/getsphere/README.md

 - **User enrichment** with 25+ attributes, including emails, social profiles, work experience, and technical skills. [cloud only]
 - **Organization enrichment** with 50+ attributes, including industry, headcount, and revenue. [cloud only]
 - **Sentiment analysis and conversation detection** to stay on top of what's going on in your open-source community. [cloud only]
-- **[Eagle Eye](https://www.getsphere.dev/eagle-eye)**: Monitor dev-focused community platforms to find relevant content to engage with, helping you to gain developers’ mindshare and grow your community organically [cloud only]

 ## Getting started